Daniela510/Ciocarlia/README.md

 ### A soundscape
 On a vinyl record the soundwaves are recorded as a physical landscape that a turntable touches and recreates the sounds inscribed in it.

+### Aims
+To offer control to the listener and make the listening an active choice while also  translate the physical aspect of the artifact into a satisfying digital environment

 ### Methods
 From the perspective of a needle point the rings of the vinyl are hills and mountains, a huge concentric formation.
 I played around in Unity and made a world.
 Ideally there would be more to explore, artefacts that speak of other versions of the song, the tune's history or romanian gypsy cuture, but for now, it is what it is.
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/INHZ8rAWpvM/0.jpg)](https://www.youtube.com/watch?v=INHZ8rAWpvM)